 Many doctors recommend that individuals in their 20’s and 30’s have a routine eye exam every 2-3 years.
 If you are in your 40’s it is recommended that you have an exam every 1-2 years and if you are in your 50’s you should see your eye doctor every year.

-To request a comprehensive eye exam or discuss glaucoma treatment options, contact Balin Eye & Laser Center in Northampton, Springfield, or Ware MA to schedule an appointment today.
+To request a comprehensive eye exam or discuss glaucoma treatment options, contact Balin Eye & Laser Center in Northampton and Springfield, MA to schedule an appointment today.